morganthomas/winning-arguments/winning-arguments.md

 Earlier we raised two questions expressing doubts about the correctness of the rules of classical logic.
 These questions are pertinent even if we accept the conclusion I arrived at that a sequent is valid according to classical logic iff it lacks precise counterexamples.
 The first question was whether there are any valid arguments with precise counterexamples.
 I answered "no" to this question.

-The second question was whether there are invalid arguments which have lack precise counterexamples.
+The second question was whether there are invalid arguments which lack precise counterexamples.
 This is a trickier question.
 Whether or not such arguments exist is a primary and crucial topic of debate between believers in classical logic and believers in non-classical logics is about.
 Because this such a complex and raging debate, we cannot expect to arrive at a definitive answer to the question.